kaaengine/kaa/docs/reference/engine.rst

     That's where virtual resolution concept comes in.
 You declare a virtual resolution for your game just once, when initializing the engine, and the engine will always use exactly this resolution when you draw stuff in your game.
-If you run the game in a window larger than the declared virtual resolution, the engine will stretch the game's frame buffer (actual draw area).
+If you run the game in a window larger than the declared virtual resolution, the engine will stretch the game's actual draw area.
 If you run it in a window smaller than declared virtual resolution, the engine will shrink it.

     There are different policies available for stretching and shrinking the area.
 You can control it by setting the